Your duty to take reasonable care not to make a misrepresentation (and why it matters)

 They’re there to ensure anything relevant to your cover is known from day one, so your policy is tailored to you and fairly priced.

-In other words, you’ve locked in the value of your insurance from day one, and you can be confident there’ll be no surprises if you need to claim.
+By complying with your duty to take reasonable care not to make a misrepresentation you can be confident there’ll be no surprises if you need to claim.

 * Insurers can change premium rates but you cannot be singled out for rate change.